 We are launching two data challenges to discover latent patterns within mobile data (Challenge1) and wind energy sources (Challenge2) !!

-Any undergraduate student can participate.
+Any undergraduate and graduate student can participate.
 Alone or in a group (max 3 students).

 The winners of the two challenges will participate in the Final SCAVENGE Workshop & Exhibition event (more info soon)